Miej/GoDeeper/README.md

 ### Getting Started

-1) Get an aws account, initialize it with this machine image from 'Community AMIs' : ami-a195cfb6
+1) Get an aws account, initialize it with this machine image from 'Community AMIs' : (eg., ami-a195cfb6 for US East ( N. Virginia )

-2)
+2) user credentials:

 username: icarus

 password: changetheworld

 3) Reboot the instance. (this starts the init scripts properly)